GoogleChrome/developer.chrome.com/site/en/docs/devtools/css-overview/index.md

 Use the **CSS Overview** panel to better understand your page’s CSS and identify potential improvements.

 {% Aside %}
 This is a preview feature in Chrome 96.
-Preview feature is a feature which are still under active development.
-We would like to get
+Our team is actively working on this feature and we are looking for your [https://goo.gle/css-overview-feedback](feedback) for further enhancements.
 {% endAside %}

 ## Open the CSS Overview panel {: #open }